mnielsen/cognitivemedium/_posts/2019-01-12-using-srs-mathematics.md

 very different kind of understanding than the Ankification process.

-*What about other subjects?* Mathematics is particularly well suited to deep Ankification, since so much of it is about precise relationships between precisely-specified objects.
-Although I use Anki extensively for studying many subjects, I haven't used it at anything like this kind of depth.
-In the near future, I plan to use a process along the lines sketched above to study some of the absolute core results about climate change, and perhaps also to study in some depth the qualities of good writing (e.g., I can imagine using a similar process to analyse the lead sentences from, say, 30 well-written books).
+*What about other subjects?* Mathematics is particularly well suited to deep Ankification, since much of it is about precise relationships between precisely-specified objects.
+Although I use Anki extensively for studying many other subjects, I haven't used it at anything like this kind of depth.
+In the near future, I plan to use a similar process to study some of the absolute core results about climate change, and perhaps also to study some of the qualities of good writing (e.g., I can imagine using a similar process to analyse the lead sentences from, say, 30 well-written books).
 I don't know how this will go, but am curious to try.
-I'm a little leery of coming to rely too much on the process &ndash;
-creative work also requires many skills at managing uncertainty and vagueness.
-But as a limited-use cognitive tool, this deep Ankification process seems potentially valuable in many areas.
+I'm a little leery of coming to rely too much on the process &ndash; creative work also requires many skills at managing uncertainty and vagueness.
+But as a limited-use cognitive tool, deep Ankification seems potentially valuable in many areas.

 ### Acknowledgments